-At 8 nm technology nodes, it is estimated that the amount of dark silicon reaches up to 50-80%
+At 7 nm technology nodes, it is estimated that the amount of dark silicon reaches up to 50-80%.

-Heterogeneous Computing: divide the workload and build specialized hardware for that workload.
+The general trend in hardware computation Heterogeneous Computing: Divide the workload and build specialized hardware for that workload.

 In this course, we will look at specialized hardware for ML.